egecansen/TDD-Automation-Template/README.md

 This project is a automation testing framework built with JUnit 5, Selenium, and Pickleib library, designed to support UI automation.
 UI automation follows the Page Object Model for clarity and maintainability.

-* BrowserType enum for easily switch browser types.
+* **BrowserType enum** for easily switch browser types.
-* Driver Factory initializes and tears down the browser.
+* Driver class initializes and tears down the browser.
 * Each page object has its own class under main/java/pages.
-* The ObjectRepository provides easy access to all pages, initializing each with the current Web driver.
+* The ObjectRepository provides easy access to all pages, initializing each during the flow execution.
 * UI interaction methods are used from the Pickleib library.
 * All element locators are generated before the interactions, and all actions are defined in the test cases.
 * Screenshots taken during test failures are saved in `/screemshots` directory.
+* This framework can be used in headless mode by setting the property on `test.properties` file.

 ## Features